vorSherer/code-201-prework/README.md

 Complete these tutorials prior to the first day of class.

    - Codecademy: <a href="https://www.codecademy.com/courses/learn-html-css/lessons/structure/exercises/what-is-html?action=lesson_resume">Intro to HTML+CSS</a>
-   - Kahn Academy: <a href="https://www.khanacademy.org/computing/computer-programming/programming">Intro to JavaScript: Drawing and Animation</a>
+   - Khan Academy: <a href="https://www.khanacademy.org/computing/computer-programming/programming">Intro to JavaScript: Drawing and Animation</a>

 ##### 9. Complete the textbook readings for Day 1 of class *(2-3 hours)*